tarwn/lessthandot-hugo/blogs/content/posts/2008-09-08-what-is-deferred-name-resolution-and-why.md

 Server: Msg 2714, Level 16, State 1, Line 12

-There is already an object named &#8216;#temptable' in the database.
+There is already an object named '#temptable' in the database.

 You can do something like this to get around the issue with the temp table